Updated: March 6, 2019

 Si Yu'os Ma'ase!
 Salamat!
 Thank you!

-Aside from the science stuff, I enjoy cooking, eating, gardening, pretending to be a runner, breweries, traveling, photography and outdoor activities.
+Aside from the science stuff, I enjoy cooking, eating, traveling, photography and outdoor activities.